Advertisement

 It's important to maintain a healthy weight...

 People who are severely underweight or overweight have a more difficult time sustaining a pregnancy.
-A 2016 study published in The Lancet Diabetes & Endocrinology found that women whose body weight puts them in the range of obesity are not only more likely to have a miscarriage than women who are not obese, but also to deliver prematurely and have newborns with certain health conditions.
+A 2016 study published in The Lancet Diabetes & Endocrinology found that women whose body weight puts them in the range of obesity are more likely to have a miscarriage than women who are not obese.
+They are also more likely to deliver prematurely (birth before the 37th week of pregnancy) and have newborns with certain health conditions.
 People with obesity are also more likely to have recurrent miscarriages.
 Miscarriage risk is higher in those with obesity who are undergoing assisted reproductive therapy like IVF, as well.
 Obesity can cause hormone fluctuations, which can interrupt embryonic development.
 If you are concerned about your weight, talk to your HCP or a registered dietitian about finding an eating and exercise plan that will help you take off pounds in a healthy way.

 For those who are underweight, taking supplements and eating more fresh fruits and vegetables may reduce the risk of miscarriage, according to one British study (always talk to your HCP before taking any supplements).
 If you have disordered eating, contact the National Eating Disorder Association's Live Helpline at 800-931-2237 to find help.

-A woman getting her blood pressure measured by a doctor
+Someone getting their blood pressure measured by a doctor

 8 / 11

-Those with elevated blood pressure may also have an increased risk of miscarriage.
-One 2018 study published in the journal Hypertension observed 1,228 mostly overweight or obese women who had had at least one miscarriage and were trying to conceive again.
-Risk of pregnancy loss was found to increase with increased blood pressure, suggesting that elevated blood pressure is associated with miscarriage.
+Those with high blood pressure may also have an increased risk of miscarriage.
+One 2018 study published in the journal Hypertension observed 1,228 mostly overweight or obese women who had had at least one miscarriage and were trying to get pregnant again.
+Risk of pregnancy loss was found to increase with increased blood pressure.
+This suggests that high blood pressure is associated with miscarriage.

-Whether obesity, hypertension, or both are factors in your life, experts recommend taking steps to manage your blood pressure and weight.
+Whether obesity, high blood pressure, or both are factors in your life, experts recommend managing your blood pressure and weight.
 The American Heart Association recommends getting regular exercise and following the Dietary Approaches to Stop Hypertension (DASH) or Mediterranean-style diets.
-These eating plans focus on fruits, vegetables, low-fat dairy, whole grains, fish and poultry, healthy fats like nuts and vegetable oils, as well as lower amounts of added sugars, salt, and red meat.
+These eating plans focus on fruits, vegetables, low-fat dairy, whole grains, lean protein like fish and poultry, healthy fats like nuts and vegetable oils, as well as lower amounts of added sugars, salt, red meat, and saturated fat (which is solid at room temperature, like butter).

 Closeup showing the hands of someone holding the hands of another person and comforting them